pulkitdhiman0001/TorFlix/README.md

+Welcome to my Flask project! 🚀 Explore the fun side of coding with this exciting project.
+Please note that in the initial release, a few bugs might be lurking around.
+Fear not!
+I'm committed to delivering a seamless experience, and future commits will squash these bugs.
+Your feedback is invaluable, so feel free to report any issues you encounter.
+Happy coding! 🌐🐍 #Flask #OpenSource #BugSquashing #FeedbackWelcome

 # TorFlix

 **TorFlix** is a Flask-based web application that allows users to download movies, TV shows, documentaries, anime, music, and more.
 This README will guide you through the process of setting up and running the **TorFlix** project on your local machine.